Course Information

 What can I do with a Sociology A level?

 Sociologists are valuable sources of knowledge and expertise.
 They can research in think tanks, helping to formulate policy ideas for the future and predicting their long-term effects.
-They can be fundraisers and advocates for charities.
+They may be fundraisers and advocates for charities.
 They may also work in the community as social or youth workers, with the police, or helping to rehabilitate offenders.

-If you want to continue studying Sociology in Higher Education, it makes a great companion subject to humanities disciplines such as History, Politics and International Relations, as well as Criminology and Psychology.
-A Sociology BA is also a very useful foundation for a Graduate Diploma in Law and subsequent career – from criminal prosecutors to family solicitors.
+If you want to continue studying Sociology in Higher Education, it makes a great companion subject to disciplines such as History, Politics and International Relations, as well as Criminology and Psychology.
+A Sociology BA is also a very useful foundation for a Graduate Diploma in Law and subsequent legal career – from criminal prosecutors to family solicitors.

-• Police forces and probation services
+- Police forces and probation services

-• Think tanks and policy institutes
+- Think tanks and policy institutes

-• Law firms
+- Law firms

-• Town planners and architects
+- Town planners and architects

-• Newspapers and publishers
+- Newspapers and publishers

-• Marketing and advertising firms
+- Marketing and advertising firms

-• Local government
+- Local government

-• Charities
+- Charities

 Online Course?
-Paper Based?
+Paper-based?
 Somewhere in between?
 It’s your choice!

 All of our Sociology A level students receive:

-• Traditional printed learning materials
+- Traditional printed learning materials

-• Access to our online resources with on-the-go access to all your regular lessons
+- Access to our online resources with on-the-go access to all your regular lessons

-• Unmatched support by a fully qualified teacher online and by phone
+- Unmatched support by a fully-qualified teacher online and by phone

 How much does it cost?